RhysU/gplot/README.md

 Examples (see gnuplot documentation for complete GNUPLOTCMD details):

-  gplot -c -i foo.dat using 1:2 with linespoints gplot -s foo.gp -X 0:1 -Y 0:2 foo.dat using 1:2 with linespoints
+  gplot -ec -i foo.dat using 1:2 with linespoints gplot -s foo.gp -X 0:1 -Y 0:2 foo.dat using 1:2 with linespoints
   gplot -o foo.eps foo.dat using 1:2 with linespoints
   gplot -f i=2:5 -p foo.png foo.dat using 1:i with points